admindatahandbook/book/testing/index.md

 Gertrude may decide that the potential cost of participating in the research study, US\$40, is too high and she cannot afford to participate with this value of $\varepsilon$ and this level of risk.
 Alternatively, she may decide that it is worthwhile.
 Perhaps she is paid more than US\$40 to participate in the study or the information she learns from the study is worth more than US\$40 to her.
 The key point is that differential privacy allows Gertrude to make a more informed decision based on the worst-case cost of her participation in the study.

 It is worth noting that should Gertrude decide to participate in the study, her risk might increase even if her insurance company is not aware of her participation.
-For instance, the study might determine that Gertrude has a very high chance of dying next year, r and that could affect the study results.
+For instance, the study might determine that Gertrude has a very high chance of dying next year, and that could affect the study results.
 In turn, her insurance company might decide to raise her premium, because she fits the profile of the studied population (even if the company does not believe her data were included in the study).
 On the other hand, differential privacy guarantees that even if the insurance company knows that Gertrude *did* participate in the study, it can essentially only make inferences about her that it could have made if she had not participated in the study.

 One can generalize from Gertrude's scenario and view differential privacy as a framework for reasoning about the increased risk that is incurred when an individual's information is included in a data analysis.
 Differential privacy guarantees that an individual will be exposed to essentially the same privacy risk regardless of whether their data are included in a differentially private analysis.
 In this context, think of the privacy risk associated with a data release as the potential harm that an individual might experience due to a belief that an observer forms based on that data release.